mkurz/deadbolt-2-guide/manuscript/09-integration-with-authentication-providers.md

 }
 ~~~~~~~

-When we look at specific authenication providers, we will focus on the `beforeAuthCheck` as the integration.
+On the other hand, you may choose to never implement any logic in `beforeAuthCheck` and instead have the behaviour driven by authorization failure.
+The choice is entirely in the hands of the implementor; personally, I tend to use `onAuthFailure` to handle the 401/403 behaviour, because it removes the assumptions required by implementing checks in `beforeAuthCheck`.

 It will become very clear, very quickly, the same approach is used for all authentication systems; this means that swapping out authentication without affecting authorization is both possible and trivial.
 We'll start with the built-in authentication mechanism of Play and adapt from there; with surprisingly few changes, you'll see how we can move from basic authentication through to using anything from Play-specific OAuth libraries such as [Play Authenticate](https://joscha.github.io/play-authenticate/) and even HTTP calls to dedicated identity platforms such as [Auth0](https://auth0.com/).

 ## Play's built-in authentication support